kayelet/docker-mysql-python/README.md

 # docker-python-flask
 python-flask project based on docker config.
-The project was created as path of self-learning and practicing Docker principles.
+The project has been created as a part of self-learning and practicing Docker principles.
 The configuration consists on two containers:
 1. Mysql container.
 Already contains DATABASE mysql_db and SQL log table SQL_RUN_LOG.
-2. Applicative python container, also allows to send requests to query/act on the SQLs scripts/tables via the Flask app.
+2. Applicative python container, also allows sending requests to query/act on the SQLs scripts/tables via the Flask app.

 # OS
 This docker cluster has been written and run on Windows 10.

 # project's structure
 app/
-  - main.py: runs SQL files on the MYSQL database
+  - main.py: main program; runs SQL files on the MYSQL database
   - app.py: runs the Flask app
   - database.py: contains the Database class with properties and methods run by the main.py script
   - Dockerfile: builds the mysql_flask_app container